dedatekksolutions/lilac-valley/static/README.md

    sudo systemctl daemon-reload

-The service will now ensure your Flask app runs in the background, restarts on boot, and listens on port 8080.
+The service will now ensure Flask app runs in the background, restarts on boot, and listens on port 8080.

 ---